lightward/mechanic-tasks/tasks/generate-a-discount-code-when-a-certain-product-is-purchased/README.md

 ## Documentation

 This task watches for newly-paid orders, and if the configured product is purchased, sends the customer a discount code that's just for them.
+If a customer purchases more than one qualified product, they will receive more than one email, each containing a unique discount code.

 ### Options